Mysticc28/Remove-Unwanted-Sections-in-Spotify-with-Spicetify/README.md

 # How to install
 Download latest release file Snippets.rar.
-Right click and extract to folder
+Right click and extract to folder OR open the Snippets folder in main branch and select the snippet you want

 ![image](https://github.com/user-attachments/assets/cce0bc08-30e7-4519-b6e1-4e1169393781)